 Random thoughts regarding Mary Meeker’s Internet Trends 2017 report:

-The main question that popped in mind was where are the rest of the people?
+The main question that popped into my mind was, where are the rest of the people?
 Today there are 3.4B internet users where the world has a population of 7.5B.
-Could be interesting to see who are the other non-digital 4 billion humans.
-Interesting for reasons such as understanding the growth potential of the internet user base (by the level of difficulty of penetrating the different remaining segments) as well as identifying unique social patterns in general.
-Understanding the social demographics of the 3.4B connected ones can be valuable as well as a baseline for understanding the rest of the statistics in the presentation.
+It could be interesting to see who are the other non-digital 4 billion humans.
+Interesting for reasons such as understanding the growth potential of the internet user base (by the level of difficulty of penetrating the different remaining segments) and identifying unique social patterns in general.
+Understanding the social demographics of the 3.4B connected ones can be valuable and a baseline for understanding the rest of the statistics in the presentation.

-Another interesting fact is that global smartphones shipments grew by 3% while the growth in smartphones installed base was 12% – that gap represents the pace of the slowdown in the global smartphones market growth and can be used as a predictor for next years.
+Another interesting fact is that global smartphone shipments grew by 3% while the growth in smartphones installed base was 12% – that gap represents the slowdown in the worldwide smartphone market growth and can be used as a predictor for next years.

-The gap fill of ad spending vs. time spent in media across time follows nicely the physical law of conservation of mass.
+The gap-fill of ad spend vs. time spent in media across time follows the physical law of conservation of mass nicely.
 Print out, mobile in.

-Measuring advertising ROI is still is a challenge even when advertising channels have become fully digital – a symptom of the offline/online divide in conversion tracking which has not been bridged yet.
+Measuring advertising ROI is still is a challenge even when advertising channels have become fully digital – a symptom of the offline/online divide in the conversion tracking, which has not been bridged yet.

 It seems as if there is a connection between the massive popularity of ad blockers on mobile vs. the advertising potential on mobile.
-If there is such then the suggested potential can not be fulfilled due to the existence of ad blockers and the level of tolerance users have on mobile which is maybe the reason ad blockers are so popular on mobile in the first place.
+If it is such, then the suggested potential can not be fulfilled due to the existence of ad blockers and the level of tolerance users have on mobile, which is maybe the reason ad blockers are so popular on mobile in the first place.

-99% accurately tracking is phenomenal though the question is whether it can scale as a business model – will a big enough audience opt-in for such tracking and what will be done about the battery drain resultant of such tracking.
-This hyper monitoring if achieved on a global scale will become an interesting privacy and regulation debate.
+99% accurately tracking is phenomenal though the question is whether it can scale as a business model – will a big enough audience opt-in for such tracking and what will be done about the battery drain resultant of such monitoring.
+This hyper monitoring, if achieved on a global scale, will become an exciting privacy and regulation debate.

-Could be fascinating to see the level of usage of skills.
-The number of skills is very impressive but maybe misleading (many find a resemblance to the hyper growth in apps).
-The increase in the apps world was not only in the number of apps created but also in the explosive growth in usage (downloads, buys) – here we see only the inventory.
+It could be fascinating to see the level of usage of skills.
+The number of skills is impressive but maybe misleading (many find a resemblance to the hyper-growth in apps).
+The increase in the apps world was not only in the number of apps created but also in the explosive growth in usage (downloads, buys) – here, we see only the inventory.

-This, of course, is a serious turning point in the world of user interfaces and will be reflected in many areas, not only in home assistants.
+This slide shows a turning point in user interfaces and will be reflected in many areas, not only in the home assistants market.

-Do these numbers include shadow IT in the cloud or does it reflect concrete usage of cloud resources by the enterprise?
-There is a big difference between an organization deploying data center workload into the cloud vs. using a product which is behind the scenes partially hosted in the cloud such as Salesforce.
-Totally different state of mind in terms of overcoming cloud inhibitions.
+Do these numbers include shadow IT in the cloud, or does it reflect the concrete usage of cloud resources by the enterprise?
+There is a big difference between an organization deploying data center workload into the cloud vs. using a product behind the scenes partially hosted in the cloud, such as Salesforce.
+A different state of mind in terms of overcoming cloud inhibitions.

 The reasons cloud applications are categorized as not enterprise-ready is not necessarily due to their security weakness.
-The adoption of cloud products inside the enterprise follow other paths such as level of integration into other systems, customization fit to the specific industry, etc…
+The adoption of cloud products inside the enterprise follows other paths such as integration into other systems, customization fit to the specific industry, etc.

 The reason for the weaponization of spam is simply due to the higher revenue potential for spam botnets operators.
-Sending plain spam can earn you money, sending a malware can make you much more.
+Sending direct spam can earn you money, sending malware can make you much more.

 Remarkable to see that the founders of the largest tech companies are 2nd and 3rd generation of immigrants.